syntasso/kratix-docs/docs/main/05-reference/01-promises/01-deleting-a-promise.md

 worker cluster resources.

 All resources created by the Promise are applied to the work clusters using GitOps.
-What this mean is that when Kratix deletes the resources all it does is delete them from the GitOps Repository.
-Its then up to the GitOps reconciler running on the worker clusters to cleanup the resources.
+This mean that when Kratix deletes the resources its removing them from the GitOps Repository and is delegating the responsibility to delete them on the worker cluster to the GitOps controller.
 This results in a small delay between the resources being declared as deleted and them being actually deleted.